Historical Association of Tobyhanna Township

 HATT | PO Box 2084 | Pocono Pines, PA 18350-2084

-All presentations, held in conjunction with HATT meetings, are the second Tuesday of each month beginning at 5:30 p.m. at Clymer Library, 115 Firehouse Road, Pocono Pines.
+Presentations, held in conjunction with HATT meetings, typically are held the second Tuesday of each month beginning at 5:30 p.m. at Clymer Library, 115 Firehouse Road, Pocono Pines.

 Stacks Image 90